jkenlooper/cookiecutter-website/{{ cookiecutter.project_slug }}/docs/deployment.md

     {{ cookiecutter.project_slug }}-0.3.1.tar.gz which should be in the dev home directory.
     The current source code is moved to the home directory under a date label in case it needs to revert back.
 The `.env` and `.htpasswd` files are copied over since they are not included in the distribution.
+The `.has-certs` file will signal if the site is setup for SSL (https://).

     ```bash
     cd /home/dev/;